 Surrealism works by using the following steps:

-Statements inside SurrealDB to allow access to the file and to define a module holding the functions.
+surreal module buildcommand to build the module.In SurrealDB, allow access to module files and define a module to access the functions.